 Turkey.
-Pursuant to joint venture arrangements with the AKKÖK Group, we have interests in three gas-fired power plants in Turkey, with a total installed capacity of 357.2 MW as of December 31, 2012.
-Our interests in these joint venture arrangements are not fully consolidated and therefore are not included in the calculations of our total electricity generated and our total installed capacity.
+Pursuant to a joint venture arrangement with the Akkok Group (through which we have 37.36% stake in one of Turkey's largest privately owned power producers, Akenerji Elektrik Üretim A.S.) we have interest in one wind power plant located in Turkey with total installed capacity of 28.2 MW as of December 31, 2016.
+Our interest under this joint venture arrangement is not fully consolidated and therefore is not included in the calculations of our total electricity generation and our total installed capacity.